brieroth/SparkDev/README.md

-AIM: to consume the public Flickr API and display the results according to wireframe produces.
+AIM: to consume the public Flickr API and display the results according to wireframe produced.

 Technologies used: